Cancer Support Community: Affiliate Network

 The Cancer Support Affiliate Network consists of 42 licensed affiliates, 150 satellite locations and a growing number of health care partnerships.
 Affiliates provide programs free of charge to anyone affected by cancer, including patients, survivors, caregivers, loved ones and children.
 These programs include support groups, short-term individual counseling, social activities, resource and referral services, educational sessions and health and wellness programs.

 Educational resources

 CSC produces the Frankly Speaking About Cancer program series in several formats to meet the educational needs of patients and families.
 The series includes eBooks, print material, videos, webinars and a podcast.

 Online support

 The Living Room is CSC's online support group in the form of message boards and support groups.
 People impacted by cancer can join, post to the message boards, or find a support group.

 Research

 The Cancer Support Community established the Research and Training Institute (RTI) to conduct psychosocial, behavioral and survivorship research for people living with cancer.
 The goal of the research is to provide improved resources to individuals touched by cancer.

 The Cancer Support Community uses evidence-based interventions to improve the patient experience by adding to the body of psychosocial research, developing tools and education resources.

 Among their key research programs and services are:

-CSC's Cancer Experience Registry is an online community that enables people impacted by cancer to share their experiences, identify issues that impact their lives, take surveys, and access resources.
-CSC's RTI group uses the information from the surveys filled out by participants to improve the care for people with cancer and their caregivers, and to develop better services and programs for the community.

-CSC offers a decision support counseling program called Open to Options that can help patients prepare for an appointment in which they will be making a treatment decision.

-CancerSupportSource is a distress screening, referral and follow-up program developed and implemented by CSC.
-It was created to identify the specific concerns experienced by a patient and provide a tailored and desired response.